DGCO-Stinc/Engels/README.md

 + Dashboard - (Overview of all your income and expences) not decided yet.
 + Income - Overview of all your income.
 + Expences - Overview of all your Expences.
 + Options - Not decided what option there will be.
+(Dark & Light Theme)
 + Add - Add and income and expence.

+### Add Function

++ Name - Here you can fill in the name of the source of your income or expence.
++ Type - Defines if its an income or expence.
++ Amount - Specifies the amount in euro's.

+After subitting your form you can find it in either the expence tab or the income tab.